 To that end, I participate in a range of outreach activities.
 See the sections and links below for some of the organizations and events I've worked with.
 Please contact me if you're interested in learning more about any of these!

-I'm a member of the leadership team of SciREN - the Scientific Research and Education Network.
+I was a member of the leadership team of SciREN - the Scientific Research and Education Network throughout most of my PhD.

 SciREN helps researchers at universities and other institutions develop K-12 lesson plans that incorporate their research while